jonathanio/update-systemd-resolved/README.md

 [nm-helper]:https://git.launchpad.net/ubuntu/+source/network-manager-openvpn/tree/src/nm-openvpn-service-openvpn-helper.c?h=debian/sid

-This script may not be compatible with recent versions of NetworkManager.
+This script may not be compatible with certain versions of NetworkManager.
 It seems that NetworkManager overrides the `up` command to use its own helper script ([nm-openvpn-service-openvpn-helper][nm-helper]).
 The script that ships with NetworkManager only supports `DNS` and `DOMAIN` options (not `DNS6`,